sbabic/swupdate/_sources/overview.txt

 that the storage contains a valid software.

 swupdate is mainly used in this configuration.
-The recipes for Yocto generates a initrd image containing the swupdate application, that is automatically started after mounting the root file system.
+The recipes for Yocto generate an initrd image containing the swupdate application, that is automatically started after mounting the root file system.

 .. image:: images/swupdate_single.png